isrever/XIVOTPGenerator/Readme.txt

 Please follow any on-screen instructions and ensure that your secret key is correctly configured in the otp_config.cfg file.

 Step 7: Configuring your Secret
 Go to MogStation, log in, and go to the One Time Password page.
 Click on the "Software Authenticator" button at the bottom.
-Another button "Software Authenticator Registration" will appear -- click it.
+Another button "Software Authenticator Registration" will appear, press it.

 Step 7.1: Getting Secret from QR code:
 On this screen, a QR Code will appear.
 Right click the image and save it to somewhere on your PC, like your desktop.